alphagov/transformation-dashboard/_posts/2000-01-21-apply-visa.markdown

   - Improving the governance of the service to embrace agile principles

 next-steps: |
-  - Continue to iteratively improve the Standard Visit Visa for China based on user feedback and testing
+  - Continue to iteratively improve the Standard Visit Visa for China based on user feedback and research
+  - Develop the current model for service management to meet the standard required for a GOV.UK live service
-  - Expand the Tier 2 Visa service
+  - Reuse the exemplar technology for other types of Visa
   - Refine the agile team and recruit more Civil Service capability to support its work, filling several team vacancies
   - Help to establish a new service governance model based on agile principles
   - Establish a long term live service support model